I Want To...

 Find information to help you reach your appointment in The Johns Hopkins Outpatient Center.

-The Johns Hopkins Breast Center is located on the 4th floor of The Johns Hopkins Outpatient Center on the Johns Hopkins medical campus.
+The Johns Hopkins Breast Center is located on the 8th floor of The Johns Hopkins Outpatient Center on the Johns Hopkins medical campus.
 When you enter the Outpatient Center, go to the main information desk in the first floor lobby.
 Someone will greet you and direct you to the appropriate check-in location.
-To get to the Breast Center, take the first set of elevators on the right to the 4th floor.
-The Center is across from the elevators and to the right.
+To get to the Breast Center, take the first set of elevators on the right to the 8th floor.